michaelagbiaowei/altschool-holiday-project-challenge/README.md

 - Make sure that each server displays its own Hostname or IP address.
 You can use any programming language of your choice to display this.

-- Work on building a personal portfolio and CV (Check out resumeworded.com).

 ## Important points to note

-- I should not be able to access your web servers through their respective IP addresses.
+- Users should not be able to access your web servers through their respective IP addresses.
 Access must be only via the load balancer

 - You should define a logical network on the cloud for your servers.